project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ## Introduction

-The EFR32 lock example provides a baseline demonstration of a door lock control device, built using CHIP and the Silicon Labs gecko SDK.
-It can be controlled by a Chip controller over Openthread network..
+The EFR32 lock example provides a baseline demonstration of a door lock control device, built using Matter and the Silicon Labs gecko SDK.
+It can be controlled by a Chip controller over an Openthread or Wifi network..

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-Thread Network credentials are then provided to the EFR32 device which will then join the network.
+If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the network.

 The LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.